-Simulation currently supports use of the 'Is Assured' checkbox setting in the 'Condition' page of the 'Properties' dialog.
+Simulation currently supports use of the 'Is Assured' checkbox setting in the 'Condition' tab of the Properties window.
 The other two checkbox settings are ignored.
 If the 'Is Assured' checkbox is:

 - Selected, at least one Test must be satisfied, so its Body is executed and a result output; if no Test is satisfied and no result output, the Conditional Node is blocked and processing cannot continue beyond it - Not selected, a Test can be satisfied and a result output, but if no Test is satisfied and no result output, processing can still continue beyond the Condition Node